A high-quality building access system will enhance the security of your sites.

 "The whole concept is to see little things before they can become big things."

-DRN's extensive network spans a wide geographic area of almost 100 square miles.
-Nolan Baldwin, a Central Office Tech, works with telephone switching equipment.
 He deals with gear vital to DRN's daily operations, such as backup generators and server cabinets.
-With this gear located at different remote sites and outbuildings, Baldwin tracks many access points for their personnel and outside vendors.
-Physical security over DRN's interior and exterior operations is a serious issue for him.
+With this gear located at different remote sites and outbuildings, Baldwin tracks many access points for personnel and outside vendors.
+Physical security over DRN's interior and exterior operations is a serious issue, and it is closely tied to fast alarm visibility and clear operational status.

-(The Trademark iPhone® is owned by Apple Inc.)
+(The trademark iPhone® is owned by Apple Inc.)

-(The Trademark BlackBerry® is owned by Research in Motion Limited.)
+(The trademark BlackBerry® is owned by Research in Motion Limited.)